 At this year’s annual congress of the American Vein and Lymphatic Society (AVLS), Dr. Wright presented an abstract on lymphatic injury after suction lipectomy in patients with lipedema.
 The abstract consisted of three cases of patients who had been diagnosed with lipedema and underwent suction lipectomy with ultrasound, power, or water assistance.
 Immediately after their surgeries, the patients appeared to recover normally; however, over a 3 to 6-month period, they developed skin changes and symptoms consistent with the lymphatic injury.
 Specifically, the patients developed skin lymphostatic fibrosis, papillomatosis, dermal sclerosis, and leg swelling.
+Find greater detail from Dr. Wright’s AVLS 2021 lymphatic injury liposuction presentation, and follow along to see prior year’s information below.

 Possible Side Effects from Lymphatic Injury after Lipedema Liposuction